-The existing Master Plan has/does not have an Historic Preservation Plan Element setting forth the applicable goals and objectives, criteria for historic designation, and specific properties of historic interest in the community.
-[If it has one: This Plan supplements the existing Element, as applicable to the Highlands Preservation Area, to include the additional information and goals and objectives listed below.]
-[If it does not: It is the intent of the Planning Board to consider fully develop and adopt such an Element, applicable at minimum to the Highlands Preservation Area.
-Until such time as that task is considered in more detail, complete, the narrative herein shall serve as the Historic Preservation Plan Element.]
+The existing Master Plan does not have an Historic Preservation Plan Element setting forth the applicable goals and objectives, criteria for historic designation, and specific properties of historic interest in the community.
+The Planning Board may consider such an Element at a future point and until such time as that task is considered in more detail, the narrative herein shall serve as the Historic Preservation Plan Element.